svetzal/stacey.vetzal.com/content/posts/2017/2017-10-01-pair-chain-exercise.md

 title: "Pair Chain Exercise"
 date: "2017-10-01"
 published: true
+tags: ["facilitation", "coaching", "pattern"]
 ---

 When I facilitate a kata session with a group of developers, sometimes I like to mix it up a little.
-If the room feels like it’s getting a little bored of a format, or if it’s a sunny Friday afternoon and everyone’s anticipating the weekend, I like to raise the energy level up a little.
+If the room feels like it’s getting a little bored with a format, or if it’s a sunny Friday afternoon and everyone’s anticipating the weekend, I like to raise the energy level up a little.

 In my experience, this exercise works well with 5-15 participants.

-> Timeframe: **60m total - 45-50m exercise, 10-15m retrospective** Group Size: **5-15 participants** Room Setup: **Single computer on projector at front of room, IDE loaded and ready with empty or template project**
+> Timeframe: **60m total - 45-50m exercise, 10-15m retrospective**<br>
+> Group Size: **5-15 participants**<br>
+> Room Setup: **Single computer on projector at front of room, IDE loaded and ready with empty or template project**

 Choose a moderate code kata like Bowling or Gilded Rose.
 FizzBuzz is too simple, we want to stress both solving the problem as well as the approach to solving the problem.